larsthorup/rsc-spike/README.md

     - Parent: client component that has all event handlers and state
     - Child: server component with markup
   - The server simply also renders client components
-- [ ] How is a server action invocation serialized to a request and a response?
+- [x] How is a server action invocation serialized to a request and a response?
+  - Generate an async client function that calls fetch()
+  - Wrap the server action with an API end-point handler

 ## RSC

-- RSC bundler creates client component bundle
+- RSC bundler creates bundle with client components and server action client functions
 - RSC server run top server component (App) to build reactTree
   - (client components gets placeholders)
 - RSC server serialize reactTree to reactJSON